BikashBIOS/Sharier-Final-App/README.md

-# Multimedia Sharing Android App
+# Cloud Media Sharing Android App
 Share Images, Videos and PDFs among your Friends and Families with this Android App App.